|Air Monitoring >> Annual Network Plan >> Network Changes for 2015-2016|

 At the same time, other pollutants are emerging as needing more attention.
 Specifically, the federal standards for sulfur dioxide (SO2) have been tightened, which results in the pending need for additional SO2 monitoring.
 The potential for shale gas development in North Carolina has made that a new priority, as well.

-Last year's network plan saw the first signs of this shift in emphasis, as we shut down three fine particle monitoring sites and one ozone monitor.
+The network plan two years ago saw the first signs of this shift in emphasis, as we shut down three fine particle monitoring sites and one ozone monitor.
 We also established two significant new monitoring sites in 2013.
 The near-road site (Triple Oak) in Raleigh is the first ever specifically intended to capture concentrations extremely close to a major roadway (I-40).
 We also established a new site (Blackstone) and additional monitors at other sites (Candor and Millbrook) to specifically monitor baseline conditions prior to shale gas development.

 This year's network plan continues that shift in monitoring emphasis.
-The new plan shuts down six additional fine particle sites and three more ozone sites.
-But we are also establishing two new SO2 sites and are planning for an expansion of SO2 monitoring during the next two years.
+It proposes shutting down nine fine particle monitoring sites, including the one EPA did not approve last year, and three ozone sites, including one of the sites EPA did not approve last year.
+During this period of realignment of the monitoring network we continue to plan for an expansion of near road and SO2 monitoring during the next two years.
 We believe the attached network plan offers the best balance of monitoring the highest priority air pollutants within our available resources.
-Although not noted in the network plan, we are also directing resources towards upgrading the infrastructure at existing sites and modernizing our remaining fleet of fine particle and ozone monitors.
+Although not noted in the network plan, we are also directing resources towards upgrading the infrastructure at existing sites and modernizing our remaining fleet of fine particle, sulfur dioxide and ozone monitors.